jlrzhen/name-generator/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Features
+- **Copy to clipboard**: after name generation, click on each name to copy to clipboard.
 - **Random Number**: appends random four-digit number to end of each name
 - **Spacing**: removes spaces between words of names that have a length of two or more words